Tensions simmer in northern Haiti ahead of funeral for assassinated president

 In Haiti’s north, where Moïse was born and where his funeral will be held, there were protests and unrest Wednesday evening as demonstrators set up roadblocks and demanded accountability for the killing of the president.
 The Associated Press reported that one man appeared to have been shot dead in Quartier-Morin, a commune outside of Cap-Haïtien, the city where the funeral will be held.

-Witnesses told the news agency that they saw burning tires and men with weapons demanding justice for Moïse at barricades along the main road to Cap-Haïtien, Haiti’s second largest city.
+Witnesses told the news agency that they saw burning tires and men with weapons demanding justice for Moïse at barricades along the main road to Cap-Haïtien, Haiti’s second-largest city.
 There were also reports of angry protests when National Police Chief Léon Charles visited Cap-Haïtien earlier in the day.

 Moïse’s death marked an abrupt end to the political career of a man once known as “Neg Bannan nan” (“Banana Man” in Creole) for his place in northern Haiti’s farming community, where he worked as a banana exporter before joining politics in 2015.